Entertainment and Leisure Expenses

 10. Seasonal and Regional Variations

-• Peak tourist seasons in cities like Hangzhou and Lijiang see a surge in prices for entertainment and leisure.
+• Peak tourist seasons: Cities like Hangzhou and Lijiang see a surge in prices during holidays like Chinese New Year or Golden Week.

-• Rural areas often have more affordable options compared to urban centers.
+• Rural areas: Entertainment options in rural areas are often more affordable compared to urban centers.